istio-ecosystem/sail-operator/docs/README.md

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should still match the old control plane version.

-12. Change the label of the `bookinfo` namespace to use the new revision
+12. Change the label of the `bookinfo` namespace to use the new revision.

     ```bash
     kubectl label namespace bookinfo istio.io/rev=default-v1-21-2 --overwrite
     ```
     The existing workload sidecars will continue to run and will remain connected to the old control plane instance.
 They will not be replaced with a new version until the pods are deleted and recreated.

-13. Delete all the pods in the `bookinfo` namespace
+13. Delete all the pods in the `bookinfo` namespace.

     ```bash
     kubectl rollout restart deployment -n bookinfo
     ```

-14. Confirm the new version is used in the sidecars
+14. Confirm the new version is used in the sidecars.

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should match the updated control plane version.

-15. Confirm the old control plane and revision deletion
+15. Confirm the old control plane and revision deletion.

     ```console
     $ kubectl get pods -n istio-system